Montreal Neurological Institute and Hospital

-The Montreal Neurological Institute-Hospital (MNI), also known as Montreal Neuro or The Neuro, is a research and medical centre dedicated to neuroscience, training and clinical care, located in the city's downtown core of Montreal, Quebec, Canada.
-It is part of the McGill University Health Centre network and is situated on the southern slope of Mount Royal along the east side of University Street, just north of Pine Avenue.
-It was founded in 1934 by neurosurgeon Wilder Penfield, who developed the Montreal procedure there for the treatment of epilepsy.
+The Neuro (Montreal Neurological Institute-Hospital) is a bilingual academic healthcare institution in Montreal, Quebec, Canada.
+It is part of the McGill University Health Centre network.
+As a research and medical centre dedicated to neuroscience, The Neuro delivers high-quality patient care, advances research, and trains future healthcare professionals.

+The Neuro is located on University Street, just north of Pine Avenue, on the southern slope of Mount Royal.

 History

-The Montreal Neurological Institute originated from the Sub-Department of Neurosurgery at the Royal Victoria Hospital.
-The Neuro was created at the RVH in 1933, before it moved to its newly-constructed building across University Street.
-The cornerstone of The Neuro was laid on October 6, 1933.
+The Neuro was founded in 1934 by neurosurgeon Wilder Penfield, who developed the Montreal treatment of epilepsy there.
+The Neuro originated from the sub-department of Neurosurgery at the Royal Victoria Hospital (RVH) and was originally located at what is now called the RVH Legacy Site.
+In 1933, construction began on a new building on University Street that would house The Neuro.
 On September 27, 1934 Sir Edward Beatty, chancellor of McGill University, declared the institute formally opened.

-The Rockefeller Foundation provided funds to build and equip the laboratories of the institute and created an endowment fund of one million dollars in support of the scientific work of the Department of Neurology and Neurosurgery.
+The Rockefeller Foundation provided funds to build and equip the laboratories of the institute and created an endowment fund of $1.2M in support of the scientific work of the Department of Neurology and Neurosurgery.
 The clinical, or hospital, part of the institute was built through donations from private individuals.
 The Province of Quebec and the City of Montreal agreed to be responsible for the hospital’s yearly operation.

 At the end of Penfield’s foundation address, he expressed the hope that the institute would act as a catalyst for Canadian neurology: “We dare to hope that this is the inauguration of an institute of medicine that is characteristically Canadian, the birth of a Canadian School of Neurology.”

+Phased Plan to Move The Neuro

+Today, The Neuro’s aging facilities on University Street face major space constraints and infrastructure challenges that limit the ability to modernize care.
+To ensure it can continue to meet growing clinical needs and shape neuroscience discovery, the MUHC launched a campaign in February 2026 to gather support for the relocation of The Neuro to the Glen site.
+The project, currently in the planning stage, would create a modern, integrated environment designed to support patient care, research and education for the future.

 Open Science

-In 2016, The Neuro became the first academic institution of its kind in the world to implement in practice the principles of open science, when the Lawrence and Judith Tanenbaum Family Foundation donated $20M to establish the Tanenbaum Open Science Institute.
+In 2016, The Neuro became the first academic institution of its kind in the world to implement in practice the principles of open science, when The Larry & Judy Tanenbaum Family Foundation donated $20M to establish the Tanenbaum Open Science Institute.

 Dr. Guy Rouleau, the current Director of The Neuro, was awarded the Canada Gairdner Wightman award in 2020, for identifying and elucidating the genetic architecture of neurological and psychiatric diseases, including ALS, autism and schizophrenia, and his leadership in the field of Open Science.

 A Killam Institution

-The Montreal Neurological Institute is a Killam Institution, supported by the Killam Trusts.
-In 1966, the Izaak Walton Killam Memorial Endowment Fund and Fund for Advanced Studies were established at the Montreal Neurological Institute through the bequest of Dorothy Johnston Killam.
-These funds support the academic and training mission of the Institute.
+The Neuro is a Killam Institution, supported by the Killam Trusts.
+In 1966, the Izaak Walton Killam Memorial Endowment Fund and Fund for Advanced Studies were established through the bequest of Dorothy Johnston Killam.
+These funds support the academic and training mission of The Neuro.